suzyahyah/suzyahyah.github.io/_posts/2023-10-05-Why-I-Left-Research.md

 Whereas in contrast, the Technology Readiness Level (TRL) is high enough that working on transitioning LLMs to real world use cases is *real*, it’s not the chatbot hype of 2014.
 NLP Research is branching into all things surrounding LLMs from new lightweight training schemes, to Fast inference, to making them play-well with all sorts of input data and generations.
 But what do companies really care about?
 Somehow I doubt most companies care about how well a model can caption an image or whether we can detect LLM generated text.
 While different companies have different use-cases, a common painpoint would be on how to most *painlessly* make LLMs play well with existing organisational knowledge which can come in *any form of data*. **We need to be in the front line of new NLP Applications, experience the struggle and excitement of early adopters, and to see and work with their data.**

-Hence, while I still enjoy research.
+I still enjoy research.
 But I’m strategically pivoting out of it when it’s the hottest and most lucrative that it’s ever been.

 <br>